 I became the tenth rector of St Thomas’ Episcopal Church of Rochester, NY in September of 2010.
 My wife and I are avid fans of Navy, LSU, North Carolina, and Duke sports, and I train for triathlon and marathon in my spare time.

 The fact that I serve on the Fulcrum leadership team offers an important clue to my theological priorities.
 Relative to many of my colleagues at Covenant, I have a much greater interest in “Reformed” as an important adjective that qualifies our Anglican catholicism.
 That fits naturally with my academic interests which are principally in the field of ecclesial ethics.
-My scholarship focuses on the ethics of Richard Hooker, holding him in conversation with contemporary voices such as Karl Barth, Stanley Hauerwas, and Sam Wells.
+My dissertation focused on the virtue ethics of Richard Hooker, particularly as it pertains to ‘how the mind of Christ is formed in community,’ in conversation with the ecclesial ethics of Thomas Aquinas, Karl Barth, Stanley Hauerwas, and Sam Wells.
 I have a strong interest in the role of the Church within society, the way the Church orders itself to fulfill its mission, and the way Christians participate in the self-ordering and interrelating of our communities and nations.
 Some colleagues have called me ‘radically ecumenical,’ which is a description to which I aspire.

 In the past few years, I’ve sensed a call to support and extend my teaching ministry in the parish by writing more.
 My dialogue with my Covenant colleagues and posts on the Covenant blog are partial responses to that call.